-YouTube recently passed Facebook as the second most popular website in the world.
+YouTube is the second most popular website in the world.

 Unlike other social media sites (like Twitter), YouTube is also a massively popular search engine.
-Which means that SEO is super important for ranking in YouTube.
+This means that SEO is super important for ranking on YouTube.

 Plus, according to Sistrix, YouTube videos are now becoming a bigger part of Google’s search results too.

 Sure, YouTube videos have been in Google’s search results for years.
-But over the last 18 months or so they’ve taken up more and more SERP real estate… especially above the fold:
+But over the last 18 months or so they’ve taken up more and more SERP real estate… significantly above the fold:

-Which means having a presence on YouTube is an absolute must for SEO in 2019.
+This means having a presence on YouTube is an absolute must for SEO in 2023.

 If you’re new to YouTube SEO, this video will catch you up on the basics.

-As you can see, there’s a lot to learn about search engine optimization.
-But considering how much targeted traffic SEO can bring, it’s totally worth the time and effort.
+As you can see, there’s a lot to learn about SEO.
+But considering how much targeted traffic SEO can bring, it can be totally worth the time and effort.

 So I recommend getting started with the basics: make sure that search engines can fully crawl your site.
 Then start creating keyword-optimized content.
 Finally, use outreach to get backlinks.

 Those three steps are the foundation of SEO.

-And once you feel like you’ve mastered those, start looking into more advanced stuff, like YouTube and voice search SEO.
+And once you feel like you’ve mastered those, start looking into more advanced stuff, like YouTube SEO and voice search.